mbednarek360/MNEvolution/README.md

 ### Genetic learning algorithm based on generating and mutating nodes trained off of matrices.

-#### ⚠MNEvolution is still in alpha, it can be very buggy and unoptomized.
+#### ⚠️MNEvolution is still in alpha, it can be very buggy and unoptomized.
 Updates will come.⚠️

 ##### MNEvolution includes a GUI for training, monitoring loss, and adjusting settings.